-- □ If 3 or more electrodes pick up signal for one track passing the detector layer, the barycenter is a popular estimator of the track position. - The pulse-heights, P, must exceed a certain threshold and the electrodes must share a side or corner, forming a cluster.
+- □ In general, a track will give rise to a "cluster" of cell signals and their barycenter is a popular estimator of the position. - The pulse-heights, P, must exceed a certain threshold and the electrodes must share a side, or at least a corner, forming a cluster.
 Summing over cluster cells, we get the barycenter: